Vehicle identification number: Check-digit calculation

 A check-digit validation is used for all road vehicles sold in the United States and Canada.

 When trying to validate a VIN with a check digit, first either (a) remove the check digit for the purpose of calculation or (b) use a weight of zero (see below) to cancel it out.
 The original value of the check digit is then compared with the calculated value.
 If the calculated value is 0–9, the check digit must match the calculated value.
 If the calculated value is 10, the check digit must be X. If the two values do not match (and there was no error in the calculation), then there is a mistake in the VIN.
 However, a match does not prove the VIN is correct, because there is still a 1/11 chance that any two distinct VINs have a matching check digit: for example, the valid VINs 5GZCZ43D13S812715 (correct with leading five) and SGZCZ43D13S812715 (incorrect with leading character "S").
 The VINs in the Porsche image, WP0ZZZ99ZTS392124, and the GM-T body image, KLATF08Y1VB363636, do not pass the North American check-digit verification.

 Transliterating the numbers

 Transliteration consists of removing all of the letters, and replacing them with their appropriate numerical counterparts.
 These numerical alternatives (based on IBM's EBCDIC) are in the following chart.
-I, O, and Q are not allowed in a valid VIN; for this chart, they have been filled in with N/A (not applicable).
+I, O, and Q are not allowed in a valid VIN.
 Numerical digits use their own values.

 S is 2, and not 1.
 There is no left-alignment linearity.